“Your people don’t want a princess. They want a war queen.”

 “Your people don’t want a princess…”

 The instant we think of princesses, we see Cinderella, Belle, Jasmine, etc. We see them as pretty, dreamy-eyed girls with bright hopes of a future.
 This is pretty fantastic…if you live in the 1700’s.
 You might be happily married or happily single.
-That doesn’t change the fact that life is getting more and more expensive and women – with or without children – are forced to work out of the home.
+That doesn’t change the fact that life is getting more and more expensive and all of us are forced to work to keep up.
 Your dreams of being a comfortable princess where you sleep on silk pillows and lounge around all day eating chocolates have been shattered.

 Shattered.
 But you have actually not lost control of that princess inside you.
 Instead, it has morphed.